Exabyte-io/express/README.md

 ### Extract Structure from Input

 One can use [StructureParser](express/parsers/structure.py) to extract materials from POSCAR or PW input files.
+Please note that `StructureParser` class only works with strings and not files and therefore the input files should be read first and then passed to the parser.

 ```python